Korn, Tom Keifer + More

 Frontiers Records is known for more of the glam, power, prog metal bands, while it isn’t the only thing they release, it’s really the core of their lineup.
 So when listening to this release I didn’t expect what I heard, in other words, to find a hard rock band that had more to do with some of the retro garage bands of the 90s than you usually find the label releasing.

 The band harkens back to 70s and 80s rock while presenting a modern feel.
 The band isn’t new, they’ve been around since 2008, but this is only their second album.
 May be worth your wild if you’re looking for something different.

 The long-awaited(?) return of Puddle Of Mudd, the band that in recent years has been know more for the follies of Wes Scantlin, than their actual music.
 Their first album Come Clean is one of the best rock albums of the early 2000s, but every album since then has left a lot to be desired.

 Sure they’re a multi-platinum selling band, but mainly due to Come Clean, and people thinking “is this the one where they return to form?”
 Based on what I’ve heard, this unfortunately isn’t even as good, and I use that term very, very loosely as any of the albums that came out after Come Clean.

 Imagika – Only Dark Hearts Survive

-The return of American band after a ten year hiatus.
-Soaring vocals, sick guitar playing, full on metal, what more is there to say?
+The return of the American band after a ten-year hiatus.
+Soaring vocals, sick guitar playing, full-on metal, what more is there to say?